Multimodal-enhanced Federated Recommendation: A Group-wise Fusion Approach: Experiment

-\textbf{Efficiency comparison.} We further evaluate and compare the efficiency of our method and baselines from three aspects: (1) client-side storage overhead, including multimodal data representations (preferences) and recommendation model parameters; (2) communication overhead, covering the initial distribution of multimodal representations and the per-round transmission cost; and (3) per-epoch training time of the client-side recommendation model.
-As shown in Appendix, baselines AMMFRS, FedMR and FedMLP incur higher client storage overhead due to the need to store raw multimodal features and the integration of fusion modules within local models.
-Baseline FedMMR’s storage overhead primarily stems from its architecture by integrating an elaborate contrastive loss.
-These baselines also require longer client training time due to more complex local models.
-In terms of communication, baseline AMMFRS, FedMR and FedMLP transmit full initial multimodal representations to all clients before training, resulting in substantial communication overhead.
-In contrast, our method only exchanges low-dimensional group preference vectors (\eg dimension 2 vs. 512), introducing minimal additional overhead.
-Overall, our method achieves higher efficiency and is better suited for real-world deployment constraints.
+\paragraph{Efficiency comparison.} We further evaluate and compare the efficiency of our method and baselines from three aspects: (1) client-side storage overhead, including multimodal data representations (preferences) and recommendation model parameters; (2) communication overhead, covering the initial distribution of multimodal representations and the per-round transmission cost; and (3) per-epoch training time of the client-side recommendation model.
+Our method consistently achieves lower storage and communication costs as well as faster per-epoch training, demonstrating superior overall efficiency.
+More details can be found in Appendix \ref{app:efficiency}.